Capitol Police rejected offers of federal help to quell mob

-WASHINGTON (AP) - Three days before the pro-President Donald Trump riot at the Capitol, the Pentagon asked the U.S Capitol Police if it needed National Guard manpower.
+WASHINGTON (AP) - Three days before supporters of President Donald Trump rioted at the Capitol, the Pentagon asked the U.S Capitol Police if it needed National Guard manpower.
 And as the mob descended on the building Wednesday, Justice Department leaders reached out to offer up FBI agents.
-The police turned them down both times, according to a defense official and two people familiar with the matter.
+The police turned them down both times, according to senior defense officials and two people familiar with the matter.

 Despite plenty of warnings of a possible insurrection and ample resources and time to prepare, the Capitol Police planned only for a free speech demonstration.